 Once armed with this information, we then prepare an appropriate complaint and aggressively work to collect your bad debt.
 Where appropriate, we seek to immediately attach ex parte the debtor’s bank accounts, personal property and/or real estate.

-If you want a top rated experienced attorney in Massachusetts who knows how to collect bad debt, call our office at (508) 620-6900 or by emailing us at email@example.com.
+If you want top rated experienced collections attorneys in Massachusetts who know how to collect bad debt, call our office at (508) 620-6900 or by emailing us at firstname.lastname@example.org.

 Read More About Us